Baseline-JS/baseline-webpage/README.md

 - Everything you need to start building straight away with production quality
 - Support deployment from local, Bitbucket & GitHub
 - Deploy and test ideas before you buy that perfect domain name
-- Prod, dev and local environments separated from the start
+- Prod, staging and local environments separated from the start

 ## Features